Kim Joo-sung

-Kim Joo-sung (born 17 January 1966) is a former South Korean football player.
-Kim is regarded as one of the greatest Asian footballers of the 20th century.
-He was nominated for the IFFHS Asia's Player of the Century, finishing second place.
+Kim Joo-sung (born 17 January 1964) is a former South Korean footballer who mainly played as a midfielder.
+An icon of the Daewoo Royals and South Korean national team captain with a brief stint in Germany for VfL Bochum, Kim finished second in the IFFHS Asia's Player of the Century polls.

 Club career

-Kim joined Daewoo Royals in 1987.
+Kim joined the Daewoo Royals in 1987.
 In his first professional season, he won the K League and was named the K League Young Player of the Year.

-In June 1992, Kim was loaned to a Bundesliga club VfL Bochum.
-He struggled with competing in the big league, and Bochum was also relegated to the 2.
-Bundesliga after the 1992–93 season.
-He tried to return to the Bundesliga, helping Bochum to win the 2.
-Bundesliga in the 1993–94 season.
-However, he came back to South Korea at the request of Daewoo Royals.

-Originally deployed as a winger or an attacking midfielder, Kim played as a sweeper after the 1994 FIFA World Cup because the condition of his knee was exacerbated.
-In the 1997 season, Daewoo Royals once again won the K League with his successful change, and he received the K League MVP Award.
-Kim announced his retirement in 1999, and his uniform number 16 was also retired by Daewoo.
+Bundesliga club VfL Bochum signed him on loan in 1992, yet he struggled to adapt to the new environment and suffered relegation.
+Later on, Kim helped Bochum win the 1993–94 2.
+Bundesliga before coming back to South Korea at Daewoo's request.
+Playing a key part in the Daewoo Royals' title win, he became 1997's K League MVP.
+Two years later, Kim announced his retirement, with the Royals also retiring his number 16.

 International career

 Kim was selected for the South Korea national team for the 1986 FIFA World Cup, playing in a major competition for the first time.
 He also played for South Korea in the 1986 Asian Games, winning a gold medal.

 Afterwards, Kim became the greatest footballer in Asia and South Korea.
 In the 1988 AFC Asian Cup, he performed a key role with great dribbles, leading South Korea to the final.
 He became the Most Valuable Player of the tournament, although South Korea lost to Saudi Arabia after the penalty shoot-out in the final.
 He was also named the Most Outstanding Player in the Asian qualification of the 1990 FIFA World Cup after South Korea won the competition without a defeat.
 He was voted Asian Footballer of the Year for three consecutive years from 1989 to 1991.

 Kim's domination over Asia interested European clubs at the time.
 However, he showed poor performance in the 1990 FIFA World Cup, failing to live up to their expectations.
 He could go to Europe two years after the end of the World Cup.

+On 8 October 1991, he played for official World XI against Germany in a charity match of FIFA.

 Style of play

 He was nicknamed the "Wild Horse" or the "Samson" due to his pace and long curly hair.
 He normally played as a winger, but he was capable of playing as an attacking midfielder or a sweeper.
+Kim possessed as well an exceptional level of stamina and good dribbling skills.